 About Callaloo

-Callaloo offers an engaging mixture of fiction, poetry, critical articles, interviews, drama, and visual art.
-Frequently annotated bibliographies, special issues dedicated to prominent writers and literary, social, and cultural themes, and full-color, original artwork and photography are some features of this highly acclaimed international showcase of arts and letters.
+As a highly-acclaimed international showcase of arts and letters, Callaloo offers an engaging mixture of fiction, poetry, critical articles, interviews, drama, and visual art.
+The journal frequently features annotated bibliographies, special issues dedicated to prominent writers, literary, social, cultural themes, full-color, original artwork, and photography.

-The journal has broadened its reach through the years with the addition of a book series, a visual arts series, and creative writing workshops.
-Its annual conferences have often attracted scholars and writers as panelists and audience members from around the world.
+Over the years, the journal broadened its reach with the Callaloo Creative Writing Workshops and the Callaloo Conferences, both of which attracted scholars and writers from around the world.
 In 2018, Dr. Rowell was awarded the Madam C.J.
 Walker Award by the long-established Hurston/Wright Foundation (Washington, D.C.) for his dedication to supporting and sustaining African American and African Diaspora literature.
+In 2025, Dr. Rowell was awarded the Pen/ Nora Magid Award for Editing.
 The journal’s two editorial boards (Associate Editors/Contributing and Advisory Editors) consist of 30-plus distinguished scholars, writers, and advisors.

 Under Dr. Rowell’s leadership, Callaloo has enjoyed over forty years of uninterrupted publication, including 35 with its current publisher, Johns Hopkins University Press.